• Skip to primary navigation

 • Elevate your salads: Bump up the plant protein in your favorite salad like Thai Crunch Salad, Crunchy Asian Cabbage Salad or Mason Salad Jars for a healthy lunch.

-• Tossed in a finishing sauce: like orange sauce, ginger sesame sauce or teriyaki sauce.
+• Tossed in a finishing sauce: Try orange sauce, ginger sesame sauce or teriyaki sauce.
+Pair it with a refreshing cucumber salad.

 Plateful of crispy baked tofu cubes and bowlful of ranch dressing.